Don’t let a common recruiting mistake prevent you from hiring the right executive.

 Mistake #2.
 Relying too much on the resume.

 A candidate’s resume is a great place to learn about their education, experience, and past work history.
-But, while this information is valuable, it doesn’t paint the whole picture of the candidate like many recruiters and hiring managers seem to think it does.
+While this information is valuable, it doesn’t paint the whole picture of the candidate.
+Many recruiters and hiring managers seem to think it does.